 American West Coast IPA

 An invention of the Golden State, this California born IPA is also golden in color with clear clarity.
 Brewers of these hop bombs back down on the malt and go full-throttle on the hop flavor.
 West Coast IPA takes its inspiration from British IPAs and American hops.
-Its use of cascade, citra, chinook give it a huge citrus aroma, verging on pine and slightly dank, weed-like smells too.
+Its use of cascade, citra, and chinook give it a huge citrus aroma, verging on pine and slightly dank, weed-like smells too.

 Additionally, these beers are also usually a little less dry because they often use crystal malt, but significantly more bitter, sometimes topping 80 IBUs which is about as much as the human palate can sense.